The 2021 First Step Summer program will be virtual. Applications are due May 21, 2021.

-A Message to First Step Applicants from the Institute Director
+A Message for First Step Applicants

 First Step, as a program has been preparing young women of color and/or Indigenous women for higher education for over four decades.
 The First Step Summer Institute is a free and unique college immersion experience on our St. Paul campus.
-This 4-day residential program, allows students to gain a deeper sense of commitment to pursue higher education, a strong network of diverse, college-bound friends, a sense of support and encouragement from St. Kate's staff, faculty and students, perspectives on college living, and ultimately, increased self-esteem about their capacity to apply to and thrive in college.
+This 4-day residential program, allows students to gain a deeper sense of commitment to pursue higher education, a strong network of diverse, college-bound friends, a sense of support and encouragement from St. Kate's staff, faculty, students, perspectives on college living, and ultimately, increased self-esteem about their capacity to apply to and thrive in college.

 A Free College Immersion Experience